 Marywood University offers housing services to foreign undergraduate students.
 Graduate students and ESL students enrolled in the Intensive English Program (IEP) may be housed in on-campus housing on a first-come-first-serve basis if units are available.
-The Housing and Residence Life Office is located on the second floor (Room 205) in the Nazareth Student Center.
-The phone number is: 570-348-6236; fax number is: 570-340-6078; email is firstname.lastname@example.org.
+The Housing and Residence Life Office is located in the Domiano Center for Student Life.
+The phone number is: 570-348-6236; fax number is: 570-340-6078; email is email@example.com.

 Marywood guarantees housing to all undergraduate students, both foreign and native for four years if desired.
 Residences include dormitories, including single rooms and suites, apartments and full houses which accommodate a number of same sex persons for regular academic terms.

 *Sheets, pillows and blankets are not provided.
 With notification to the International Affairs office, these items may be purchased before your arrival, with payment due upon arrival.